arifBurakDemiray/demiray.co/README.md

-# demiray.dev
+# demiray.co

 This project written in Vue.js and used TailwindCSS

-demiray.dev source codes
+demiray.co source codes

 ## Project setup